-Watching all of the following videos before you seal your adobe or rammed earth home will save you many headaches.
+Watching all of the following videos before you apply the Silox on your adobe or rammed earth home will save you many headaches.
 These videos represent literally decades of professional tips Adobe Masters has collected in order to make this tough job a little easier.
 The two videos directly below, titled “Flood Coat” and “Mist Coat,” show the Silox being sprayed on a burnt adobe wall:

 At the link below are found detailed instructions on how to correctly apply the Silox.
 Please familiarize yourself with these helpful instructions before you apply the Silox: